Recruitment

 • Who writes the job description – this can be done by the HR manager (or person responsible for budget) and hiring manager to ensure the job advert hits the right target and mentions the right skills.

-• How you screen candidates – for pre-hiring and to make sure you have DE&I standards, you'll need to set specific standards when reviewing CVs.
+• How you screen candidates – for pre-hiring, searching through your talent pool and making sure you have DE&I standards, you'll need to set specific standards when reviewing CVs.

 • What the interview steps are – each interview process should have a clear framework and follow the same steps depending on the level and the role you're hiring (a mid-level won't have the same steps as a senior person, and a developer won't have the same tasks as a content marketer, for example).
 Outline each stage and what objective they have, but also mention whether interviews need to be online or in person.